generation-org/jwd-final-project/task-7/README.md

 > - [Using Data Attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes)
 > - [Template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)

-In order to find the correct Task we want to update, we need a way to find which `TaskManager`'s `Task`'s "Mark As Done" button we clicked on the page.
+In order to find the correct Task we want to update, we need a way to find which `TaskManager`'s `Task`'s "Done" button we clicked on the page.
 To do this, we'll be using our unique `id` we set for each task in the previous project steps.

 Before we do however, we'll need to make sure we add this `id` to the HTML of each `task`, so that we can later retrieve the `id` and use it to look up which `task` we clicked.